2022 Dominion Initiates Cup

 What's the time commitment like?

-A moot competition like this typically takes a day or two to prepare for - though we recommend putting some more time in to get the best results!
+A moot competition like this typically takes a week to prepare for - though we recommend putting some more time in to get the best results!

 Is there research involved?